Mie Bangladesh

-Mie Bangladesh or Bangladeshi noodles (Indonesian: mi meaning "noodle"), also called nyemek noodles is a dish of Indonesian cuisine.
-It is a variation on mi goreng and originated in the Indonesian city of Lhokseumawe.
+Mie Bangladesh (also called mie nyemek) is a dish of Indonesian cuisine.
+It is a variation on mie goreng and originated in the Acehnese city of Lhokseumawe.

 Ingredients, preparation, and serving

 The dish is typically created using packaged commercial instant noodles such as Indomie stir-fried in a sauce of herbs and spices, using a bumbu spice mix such as medok, along with the commercial seasoning packet typically included with the noodles.
 The additional spices thicken the sauce and give the dish a richer color and flavor than a typical bowl of instant noodles or ramen.

 It is served nyemek, or slightly soupy, and is sometimes served with other ingredients such a half-cooked egg, which gives the dish a creamy texture and flavor, and fried onions or mustard greens.

 It is often served at warkop (a portmanteau of Warung Kopi, meaning "coffee stall"), a food served in roadside stalls.